makersacademy/chitter-challenge/README.md

 17. User sign in feature - happy paths and unhappy paths (wrong email/password)
 18. User sign out feature - sign in & sign out buttons only appear on Chitter when appropriate.
 19. User sign up cannot have blank fields.
+20. User must be logged in to peep.
+21. "New peep" button created on peeps page.

 ## TODO